 Drops can stick around at the NFL, but if there’s a silver lining with Rodgers, it’s that he has a work ethic that rivals DeVonta Smith‘s.
 Rodgers’ worst issues are fixable, and even considering his modest limitations, his ability to create and extend plays matches up with some of the best prospects in the class.

-Rodgers’ need for further consistency and polish prevents him from joining that group at the moment, but in Rounds 2 and 3, he’s an exciting investment to make.
+Rodgers’ need for further consistency and polish prevents him from joining that group at the moment, but in Round 3, he’s an exciting investment to make.

 Teams that make the most sense for Clemson wide receiver Amari Rodgers

 Teams with a succinct emphasis on YAC would benefit most from Rodgers’ presence, but he has enough overall utility as a receiver to transcend schematic preferences.
-The Chiefs, Washington Football Team, Dolphins, 49ers, and Texans are all favorable destinations for Rodgers.
-Additionally, A.J.
-Schulte mocked Rodgers to the Browns in his latest three-round mock draft.
+The Kansas City Chiefs, Washington Football Team, Miami Dolphins, San Francisco 49ers, and Houston Texans are all favorable destinations for the Clemson wide receiver.

 The path hasn’t been linear, but Amari Rodgers wouldn’t have it any other way in all likelihood.
 His trials have forged an internal resilience and have hardened him in the face of adversity.
 At the NFL level, where adversity can overwhelm even the most talented players, Rodgers shouldn’t have a problem.